 In the meantime, a lot has happened, including even more newspapers, magazines and radio to which I must answer weekly.
 And while all this craziness was going on, Susan continued to expand her home and farm just south of Ocean View in what is technically Clarksville.
 Just west of the Rt.
 17 (Roxana Rd.) intersection on the left is what has become a well-run restaurant, outdoor farm (with integral al fresco dining), a greenhouse and even a tiny house.
 Good Earth has arrived.

-Nino asked us if we wanted to start out with the roasted beet, radish, feta, greens & balsamic salad.
-We politely declined, simply because we had already picked out stuff we wanted.
-Nino is not well known for taking “no” for an answer, so the salad was delivered to the table anyway.
-It is as beautiful to look at as it was to eat, and we devoured it (see it in the gallery).
+The roasted beet, radish, feta, greens & balsamic salad is as beautiful to look at as it was to eat, and we devoured it (see it in the gallery).
 Yes, The Rehoboth Foodie eats vegetables.
 Cool your jets.

 Our officially ordered goodies began to arrive, and we proceeded to rip and tear at the curried butternut squash bisque (with yogurt and the cutest little pepitas), the snow-white burrata with acorn squash, ‘snip whip (yup, you guessed it, whipped parsnips) and a balsamic syrup that I could have sipped out of a wine glass.
 We also loved the robiola cheese plate with date preserves and earthy, crunchy pistachios.
 All were amazing.
 Images of grapes cut on a bias and rutabagas-as-burgers were leaving my mind.
 This stuff was delicious.